 Paradise Green provides accommodation for all of its volunteers in a number of rented flats in central Edinburgh.
 We endeavour to ensure that all the flats we rent are close together; they are usually in the Marchmont area of the city, which is a pleasant walk of 15 minutes or so across the Meadows from the venues.

 Most rooms are shared.
-We will do our best to accomodate couples in a double room, and to ensure that friends are placed together in the same room and/or flat though we cannot always guarantee this.
-On change-over nights (i.e. the nights when new staff arrive for the following weeks) it may also be necessary for some people to spend one night in a hostel room rented by Paradise Green or in extreme cases a sleeping bag on a floor or sofa.
+We will do our best to accommodate couples in a double room, and to ensure that friends are placed together in the same room and/or flat though we cannot always guarantee this.
+On change-over nights (i.e. the nights when new staff arrive for the following weeks) it may also be necessary for some people to spend one night in a hostel room rented by Paradise Green or in a sleeping bag on a sofa in one of the flats.

-We provide all the bedding you will require (but not towels).
+We provide all the bedding you will require including sleeping bags, but not towels.

 All volunteers are entitled to free meals from the Paradise Green kitchen and tea / coffee / fruit squash all day.